Recycle Guide

 NO!

 These plastic items do not belong in the recycling: Any plastic not shaped like a bottle, jug, bucket, or round container.
 Plastic bags and plastic wrap (e.g. pallet wrap, bubble wrap).
-Plastic caps and lids.
+Plastic caps (if not screwed onto a plastic bottle) and lids.
 Plastic to-go food containers and disposable plates, cups and cutlery.
-Plastics labeled “biodegradable” or “compostable”.
-Prescription medicine bottles and other plastic containers under 6 oz.
+Plastics labeled “biodegradable” or “compostable.”
+Prescription medicine bottles and other plastic containers smaller than 2 inches in 2 dimensions.
 Plastic or latex gloves.
 Bottles that contained motor oil, pesticides or herbicides.

 92946